 What Are Retail Electricity Prices?

-Retail electricity prices are the rates consumers pay for electricity through their energy provider.
-These prices include:
+Retail electricity prices are the rate at which the consumers purchase electricity through their energy retailer.
+They include:

 Key Characteristics of Retail Rates:

-Retail electricity plans can be categorized into three main types:
+Retail electricity plans can be categorised into three broad categories:

-- A consistent rate per kWh, regardless of the time of use.
+• One rate per kWh, regardless of the time of usage.

-- Best for households with steady energy usage throughout the day.
+• Best for homes with continuous energy usage throughout the day.

-- Ideal for customers who can shift usage to off-peak times.
+• Best for customers who can reschedule usage to off-peak periods.

 Comparing Wholesale and Retail Electricity Prices